- The Academic Program

 Students are assigned lockers that they are to maintain throughout the year.
 Personal items and books left on the floor will be collected and placed in the Bookstore.
 Students are responsible for restoring the locker to its original condition at the time they relinquish it.
 The school is not responsible for money or other valuables stored in the lockers, and lockers may be searched and checked at any time.

 Jordan Hall is located on the south side of the campus.
-On the first level, the facility houses math classrooms and math faculty offices, a math/computer lab and a faculty copy room.
-On the second level, there are social studies classrooms and faculty offices, College Counseling Center, offices for college counselors and support staff and the upper school faculty lounge and workroom.
+On the first level, the facility houses math classrooms and math faculty offices, and a faculty copy room.
+On the second level, there are social studies classrooms and faculty offices, College Counseling Center, offices for college counselors and support staff, and the upper school faculty lounge and workroom.

 The third level provides space for English and social studies classrooms, English faculty offices and a small student lounge area.

-The library houses a large collection of circulating and reference books, periodicals, audio/visual materials and a variety of database subscriptions.
-The collection can be accessed from any computer, or mobile device, on campus or from home via the Pembroke Hill School portals.
+The library's collection of books, periodicals, film and databases can be accessed from any computer or mobile device, on campus or from home via the Pembroke Hill website.

 Students are welcome to browse the collection during free time and study halls.
-They are responsible for properly checking out materials, returning them when due, and paying a replacement cost for lost or damaged items.
-Overdue notices are distributed to students via advisory followed by a letter and a phone call home to parents.
-Materials not returned by the end of the school year will be charged to students accounts through the business office on the June statement.
+They are responsible for properly checking out materials, returning them when due and paying a replacement cost for lost or damaged items.
+Overdue notices are distributed via student emails, an occasional advisory reminder and parent emails.
+Materials not returned by the end of the school year will be charged to students' accounts through the business office.